 |Customer Credits||Current Liability||None||Accepts payments|

 Customer credits are amounts owed to customers, which can be used against future payments.
-In Xero they are accounted for by a Customer Credits liability account.
-When a customer credit is applied to a sale order, it is synced to Xero as a Money Received object.
+In Xero, they are accounted for by a Customer Credits liability account.
+When a customer credit is applied to a sale quote, it is synced to Xero as a Money Received object.
 Learn more about Customer Credits.

 DEAR stops these errors from happening by treating identical payments (payments for the same amount, on the same invoice, on the same day) as duplicates and removes them automatically.